mvcds/my-library/maths/probability-theory/Collectively exhaustive.md

-A.K.A.
-Jointly
+---
+aliases: [Jointly exhaustive]
+---

-A set of [[maths/probability-theory/Event]]s is collectively exhaustive if at least one of the [[maths/probability-theory/Event]]s must occur
+A set of [[maths/probability-theory/Event]]s is collectively exhaustive if at least one of the them must occur